-Here’s a plush, wearable reason to revive a vintage stitch pattern that is traditionally thought of as a “potholder stitch.”
-This design uses the single crochet stitch worked in a unique double-layer way.
+Here’s a plush, wearable reason to revive a vintage stitch pattern that has also been called thermal stitch, potholder stitch, and Helena stitch.
+This design uses basic single crochet stitches worked the unique double-layer way.

-Two rows are crocheted together as you go.
+It’s double-thick: two rows are crocheted together as you go.
 This pattern teaches a method for crocheting double-faced, two-layered fabric that’s a bit different from what is being called the “Waffle Stitch” technique.
-This version is fine-grained, denser, thicker, and I find it addictive.
-Once I start, I pick up speed and use up a whole ball of yarn in one sitting!
+This version is fine-grained, denser, thicker, squishier, and I find it addictive.
+Once I start, I pick up speed and suddenly I’ve used up a whole ball of yarn.